 April 25, 1908 to August 6, 1918

-George Lentz was born October 20, 1868 in Fairfield Township, Ohio, along with two brothers and a sister, to Walter and Margaret (Schambach) Lentz who immigrated to the United States from Germany after they married.
+George was born October 20, 1868 in Fairfield Township, Ohio – along with two brothers and two sisters – to Walter and Margaret (Schambach) Lentz; who immigrated to the United States from Germany after they married.
 George began his adult life as a farmer and, for a time around 1900, he owned the farm with a partner.
-He was working as a salesman when he married Emma Seramm June 26, 1906 and moved to 262 Walnut Street in Hamilton.
+He was working as a salesman when he married Emma Seramm on June 26, 1906 and moved to 262 Walnut Street in Hamilton.

-Ledford went to his home on Shuler Avenue near the Miami & Erie Canal, where he lived with his wife and six children, retrieved his Winchester .32-20 caliber rifle, and went hunting for Patrolman Lentz.
+Ledford went to his home on Shuler Avenue near the Miami & Erie Canal, retrieved his Winchester .32-20 caliber rifle, and went hunting for Patrolman Lentz.
 He stopped first at the Mosler Safe Company and inquired of the guard who had taken his hammer from him.
-When the guard replied that it had been Patrolman Lentz and Ledford informed the guard that he would “get” the officer.
+When the guard replied that it had been Patrolman Lentz, Ledford informed the guard that he would “get” the officer.

-Ledford found Patrolman Lentz at 1:20 a.m., on Shuler Avenue near the Fire Department’s Company No. 7’s Hose House.
+Ledford found Patrolman Lentz at 1:20 a.m. on Shuler Avenue near the Fire Department’s Company No. 7’s Hose House.
 He approached Patrolman Lentz, stuck the rifle in his left side, and discharged the weapon.
 The bullet ripped through a lung and his diaphragm.
-Patrolman Lentz was able to strike Ledford, knocking him into a state of semi-consciousness.

 Several firemen and citizens apprehended Ledford, though he resisted.
-The fireman and citizens turned Ledford over to Inspector of Police Dulle, Detectives Hetterich and Mueller, and Officers Leonard and Johnson.
-They locked him up in the Butler County jail fearing that Ledford would be lynched.
+The fireman and citizens turned Ledford over to Inspector Dulle, Detectives Hetterich and Mueller, and Officers Leonard and Johnson.
+They locked him up in the Butler County jail fearing that Ledford would be lynched if locked up in the Hamilton city jail.
 Dr. Edward Cook was called and he had Patrolman Lentz removed to Mercy Hospital.

 Initially, there was hope that Patrolman Lentz would recover.
-He fared well on his second day, later developed a fever, but then was able to sit in a chair within a week.
-However, he took a turn for the worse and, sixteen days after the shooting, on August 6, 1918, at 11:30 p.m., he died.
+He fared well on his second day.
+He later developed a fever, but then was able to sit in a chair within a week.
+However, he took a turn for the worse and, sixteen days after the shooting, he died on August 6, 1918 at 11:30 p.m.

-Hamilton Police Chief Charles Sticker, signed a warrant against Ledford on Wednesday, July 7, 1918 for Murder of the 1st Degree and he was arraigned on Thursday morning, July 8.
-On July 10, 1918 Coroner Edward Cook examined 15 witnesses at his inquest and determined that Patrolman Lentz came to his end through homicidal violence by Ledford.
+Hamilton Police Chief Charles Sticker signed a warrant against Ledford on Wednesday, August 7, 1918, for Murder of the 1st Degree.
+He was arraigned on Thursday morning, July 8th.
+On July 10th, Coroner Edward Cook examined 15 witnesses at his inquest and determined that Patrolman Lentz came to his end through homicidal violence by Ledford.

 If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museu.org.

-© This narrative was revised July 9, 2017 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Museum Director, based on his research and research provided by Joyce Meyer, Price Hill Historical Society, and Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was revised July 6, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer, Greater Cincinnati Police Museum Memorial Committee Chairman, based on his research and research provided by Joyce Meyer, Price Hill Historical Society, and Cincinnati Homicide Detective Edward W. Zieverink III, Greater Cincinnati Police Museum Historian.
+All rights are reserved to them and the Greater Cincinnati Police Museum.